lucidBrot/einz/protocols/CommunicationModel/messages.md

 `reason` : *String*

-> whether the client was kicked or asked to leave. *"kicked"* in the first case, *"disconnected"* if it asked to leave, *"timeout"* if the client suddenly stopped responding and was thus kicked by the server.
+> whether the client was kicked or asked to leave. *"kicked"* in the first case, *"disconnected"* if it asked to leave, *"timeout"* if the client suddenly stopped responding and was thus kicked by the server. *"server shutdown"* if the server is turning off.

 ```Json
 {